GW231123: Likely a product of successive mergers from $\sim 10 $ stellar-mass black holes: Conclusions and Discussion

 \section{Conclusions and Discussion}

-GW231123 is the most massive BBH merger detected by LVK to date \citep{2023PhRvX..13d1039A}, making it one of the most intriguing events for tests of astrophysical and fundamental physics \citep{2025arXiv250708219T}.
+GW231123 is the most massive BBH merger detected by LVK to date \citep{2023PhRvX..13d1039A}, making it one of the most intriguing events for tests of astrophysical and fundamental physics \citep{2025ApJ...993L..25A,2025arXiv250902047W,2025arXiv250903480T,2025arXiv250721788C}. { We establish an association between GW231123 and the populations inferred from previous observations, exploring the formation and evolution of GW231123 in light of BBH subpopulation studies that were carried out with GWTC-3 \citep{2024PhRvL.133e1401L} \citep[see also e.g.,][for similar results]{2022ApJ...941L..39W, 2024arXiv240601679P, 2025PhRvL.134a1401A, 2025ApJ...987...65L, 2025PhRvD.112f3040A}, with further confirmation from GWTC-4 analyses \citep[e.g.,][]{2025arXiv250904151T,2025arXiv250904637A,2025arXiv250915646B,2025arXiv250923897L,2025arXiv251022698W}}.
+We show that both components of GW231123 are best described by the high-spin subpopulation, which are natural for the higher-generation BHs \citep{2021NatAs...5..749G}.

-In this work, we analyzed the data of GW231123 under a variety of population-informed priors corresponding to different formation and evolutionary scenarios.
-Our results show that neither component of GW231123 is consistent with being non-spinning, effectively ruling out a PBH origin (since primordial BHs are expected to have essentially zero spin in certain models; e.g., \citealt{2017PTEP.2017h3E01C}).
-A low-spin origin for the GW231123 components is also disfavored--especially for the primary BH.
-Notably, the scenario in which the secondary BH belongs to the low-spin, low-mass subpopulation (i.e. is a first-generation BH, as defined in \citealt{2024PhRvL.133e1401L}) cannot be entirely excluded if the primary BH is highly spinning.
-This suggests that GW231123 could be a ``straddling" binary straddling the PIMG, although it likely did not form from the direct collapse of two massive stars (as was once proposed for GW190521; \citealt{2020ApJ...904L..26F}).

-Overall, both components of GW231123 are best described by the high-spin subpopulation, consistent with the higher-generation BHs \citep{2021NatAs...5..749G, 2024PhRvL.133e1401L}.
-Moreover, the component masses of GW231123 are exceptionally large compared to those in previous BBH observations--particularly in the case of the primary.
-In fact, the primary's mass (and might the secondary's as well) is more than twice the commonly assumed lower bound of the PIMG.
 Besides, the spin magnitudes of the two components tend to be more consistent with the remnants of mergers with higher-generation BHs, as shown in Figure~\ref{fig:vk} (right panel).
 Therefore, it is more likely that both components of GW231123 have undergone successive mergers with several first-generation (stellar-collapse) BHs.